Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 Once at the finished point, limit testing has been conducted by myself, there is currently no reported issues that cause the game to break.

-Isuues with heruko, since original deployment, Used a different method to deploy.
+Isuues with heruko, since original deployment, Used a different method to deploy - stated above in alternative way to Deploy

-Deploying your app to heroku

-1. Login to heroku and enter your details.
-command: heroku login -i

-2. Get your app name from heroku.
-command: heroku apps

-3. Set the heroku remote.
-(Replace <app_name> with your actual app name)
-command: ﻿heroku git:remote -a <app_name>

-4. Add, commit and push to github
-command: git add . && git commit -m "Deploy to Heroku via CLI"

-5. Push to both github and heroku
-command: git push origin main
-command: git push heroku main

-MFA/2FA enabled?
-1. Click on Account Settings (under the avatar menu)
-2. Scroll down to the API Key section and click Reveal.
-Copy the key.
-3. Enter the command: heroku_config , and enter your api key you copied when prompted
-4. Complete the steps above, if you see an input box at the top middle of the editor...
-a. enter your heroku username
-b. enter the api key you just copied

-Need to deploy again?
-You should just be able to add, commit and push, and if prompted enter your username and api key again.
+"There has been a security issue and heroku has disabled the ability to deploy via the dashboard, you will need to deploy via the terminal instead.."

 ## Validator Testing